Easterwood Airport: Facilities

 In the year ending December 31, 2019, the airport had 56,749 aircraft operations, average 155 per day: 58% general aviation, 33% military, 9% air taxi and <1% airline.
 50 aircraft were then based at this airport: 25 single-engine, 5 multi-engine, 18 jet and 2 helicopter.

 Transportation

 No public transportation infrastructure is available at Easterwood.
-Thus, travellers must utilize private transportation options including taxis, rental car services, and ride sharing.
-Texas A&M University has a shuttle bus designated as "Route 7" that runs between the University campus and Easterwood Airport, and is only available to students, faculty, and Texas A&M hotel guests.
+Thus, travelers must utilize private transportation options including taxis, rental car services, and ride sharing.
+Texas A&M University has a shuttle bus designated as "Route 7" that runs between the University campus and Easterwood Airport.
 There are a few taxi companies registered with the City of College Station and the Easterwood Airport management.
 Rental car offices are located inside the terminal, while designated spaces for taxis and ride-shares are found outside.

 Airline and destination

-American Eagle flights to Dallas–Fort Worth are operated by Envoy Air using Bombardier CRJ700s and Embraer ERJ145s.
+American Airlines flights to Dallas–Fort Worth are operated by SkyWest and Envoy Air using Bombardier CRJ700s and Embraer E175s.